JamieHeather/stitchr/README.md

 ### Species covered

-`Stitchr` can stitch any TCR loci for which it has the necessary raw data, appropriately formatted in the `Data` directory.
-We have provided the data for all of the species for which IMGT currently contains enough TCR data for stitching (i.e. at least one leader, V gene, J gene, and constant region for a given loci).
-See the table below for a full breakdown of which species/loci are covered:
+`Stitchr` can stitch any TCR loci for which it has the necessary raw data, appropriately formatted in the `Data` directory (which can be located by running `stitchr -dd` or `stitchr --data_dir`).
+IMGT currently contains enough TCR data for stitching (i.e. at least one leader, V gene, J gene, and constant region for a given loci) for the following species/loci:

 | **Common Name**        | **Genus species**        | **TRA** | **TRB** | **TRG** | **TRD** |                            **Kazusa species ID**                            |
 |------------------------|--------------------------|:-------:|:-------:|:-------:|:-------:|:---------------------------------------------------------------------------:|